martinfrances107/rust_d3_geo/README.md

 ### Performance: Building A Static Site

-Much better performance can be acheived by bulding a static web site and viewing that directly.
-At the expense of longer build times the RUST protions of the code a build using the "--release" tags
+Much better performance can be achieved by building a static web site and viewing that directly.
+At the expense of longer build times the RUST portions of the code a build using the "--release" tags

 ```console
   git clone https://github.com/martinfrances107/rust_d3_geo.git